paulatulis/pt-website-fe/content/blog/love_and_var/index.md

   <img width="460" height="300" src="./eng.png">
 </p>

 Then, I take a deep breath and tell myself to buck up.
 And I also remember that there are actually a few great benefits of being a laggard over an early adopter.
-For example, I’m not clutching on, white-knuckled nor subconsciously, to certain outmoded conventions because I simply don’t know what they are!
+For example, I’m neither clutching on white-knuckled nor subconsciously, to certain outmoded conventions because I simply don’t know what they are!
 One of these I’ve experienced recently quite a bit is avoiding the use of **var** in JavaScript code.

 During boot camp, this was glossed over fairly quickly, but I wanted to know more about var and why some consider it to be a pariah.
 According to [w3schools.com](https://www.w3schools.com/jsref/jsref_var.asp):
 > The var statement declares a variable<br></br>